hoangsonww/Collabify-Project-Manager/README.md

 This setup ensures that your application is always up-to-date and that any issues are caught early in the development process.

 > [!NOTE]
 > If you want to use GitHub Actions for your own projects, make sure to update the workflow file with your own Vercel project ID and token.
-You can find more information on how to set up GitHub Actions for Vercel [here](https://vercel.com/docs/git/github-actions).
+You can find more information on how to set up GitHub Actions [here](https://github.com/features/actions).

 ## Testing